avinashjava/Python-SDK/README.md

 ```python
 samco=StocknoteAPIPythonBridge()
 ```
-3. Get the login function so you can login with your Stocknote APi
+3. Get the login function so you can login with your Stocknote APi by providing below parameters.

 ### Parameters: